-Dear Methodist College, Medical Assistant Student:
+Dear Methodist College Medical Assistant Student:

-Welcome to the Methodist College, Department of Arts & Science!
+Welcome to the Methodist College, Department of Career Pathways and Continuing Education!
 It is a pleasure to have you in our division and we sincerely hope that you will achieve your academic and professional goals.

 We are here to help you and want you to feel free to ask for assistance.
-Our schedule is flexible in the case you need to make an appointment with us.
+Our schedule is flexible in case you need to make an appointment with us.